 HOW TO GET RID OF MOSQUITOES IN YOUR NEW HOME

-You moved into your new home and are trying to enjoy a night out on your deck.
+You moved into your new home and are trying to enjoy a night out on your deck, or you’re outside planning your new garden.

 You poured a glass of lemonade, and are ready to kick up your feet for the night.
 Then this terrible hissing sound buzzes past your ears.